Fan Chung: Biography

 Fan Chung was born on October 9, 1949, in Kaohsiung, Taiwan.
 Under the influence of her father, an engineer, she became interested in mathematics, especially in the area of combinatorics in high school in Kaohsiung.
 After high school, Chung entered the National Taiwan University (NTU) to start her career in mathematics formally.
 While Chung was an undergraduate, she was surrounded by many female mathematicians, and this helped encourage her to pursue and study mathematics.

 After graduating from NTU with a B.S. in mathematics, Chung went on to the University of Pennsylvania to pursue a career in mathematics.
 There she obtained the highest score in the qualifying exam by a wide margin, catching the attention of Herbert Wilf, who would eventually become her doctoral advisor.
 Wilf suggested Ramsey theory as a subject Chung could work on.
 During a single week studying material Chung had come up with new proofs for established results in the field.
 Wilf said: "My eyes were bulging.
 I was very excited.
 I asked her to go to the blackboard and show me.
 What she wrote was incredible!
 In just one week, from a cold start, she had a major result in Ramsey theory.
 I told her she had just done two-thirds of a doctoral dissertation."

 Chung earned a M.S. in 1972 and a Ph.D. in 1974.
 By this time, she was married and had already given birth to her first child.
 After receiving her Ph.D., she began working for the Mathematical Foundations of Computing Department at Bell Laboratories in Murray Hill, New Jersey.
-The position at Bell Laboratories was an opportunity to work with other excellent mathematicians, but also it contributed to her mathematical world powerfully.
-She has published many impressive mathematical papers, and published many joint papers with Ronald Graham.
+The position at Bell Laboratories was an opportunity to work with other mathematicians.
+She has published many mathematical papers that are considered impressive, and published many joint papers with Ronald Graham.

 Bell Laboratories

-In 1974, Fan Chung graduated from the University of Pennsylvania and became a member of Technical Staff working for the Mathematical Foundations of Computing Department at Bell Laboratories in Murray Hill, New Jersey.
+In 1974, Fan Chung graduated from the University of Pennsylvania and became a Member of Technical Staff working for the Mathematical Foundations of Computing Department at Bell Laboratories in Murray Hill, New Jersey.
 She worked under Henry Pollak.
 During this time, Chung collaborated with many leading mathematicians who worked for Bell Laboratories.

 In 1975, Chung published her first joint paper with Graham, On multicolor Ramsey numbers for complete bipartite graphs, which was published in the Journal of Combinatorial Theory (Series B).

-In 1983 the Bell Telephone Company was split up.
+In 1983, the Bell Telephone Company was split up.
 Since Pollak joined and became head of a research unit within a new company, he asked Chung to become Research Manager.
 She supervised many mathematicians in the unit.

 Usually with positions in management you obtain more influence and you certainly have more power to make decisions.
 But I do not want people to respect me because of that power.
 I'd rather win their admiration because of the mathematics I'm doing.